aidankeighron/educational-website/_posts/2025-06-15-Express-Auth.md

 - Attaches user info to the request object
 - Handles token verification errors

-You will need to declare a `JwtPayload` type in order to stop TypeScript from throwing the error.
+You will need to declare a `JwtPayload` type in order to stop TypeScript from throwing errors.
 Aside from `username` and `id`, the `iat` and `exp` means issued time and expire time of a JWT in Unix epoch, respectively.
 These two are pretty standard fields inside a JWT.

 To summarize: the first middleware extracts the JWT and attaches it to the request.
 The second one validates the token, and if the token is valid, it attaches the username and id of the user to the request.